Harry and His Bucket Full of Dinosaurs: Broadcast and home media

 Initial broadcasters for the series were Teletoon (Canada), Playhouse Disney (British Pay TV), Discovery Kids (Latin America), and Super RTL (Germany), all of which co-commissioned the series.

 The initial run of broadcasters who acquired the series were France 5 (France), Nickelodeon (Australia Pay TV), YLE (Finland), NRK (Norway), SVT (Sweden), and TV2 (Denmark).
 This was followed up in May 2005 with Channel 5's Milkshake! block acquiring British free TV rights, and showing it in tandem with Playhouse Disney from October.
 In November, this was followed up with ABC (Australia Free TV), RaiSat (Italy), Cartoon Network (India), RTP (Portugal), RTÉ (Ireland), RTV (Slovenia), and E-Junior (Middle East) acquiring broadcast rights in the respective regions.
 On the same day, it was also announced that 2 Entertain had acquired home media rights to the series in the United Kingdom.

 Episodes

 Episode titles for season one are taken directly from the episodes.
 Episode titles for season two are taken from the official Harry and His Bucket Full of Dinosaurs website.
 There are a number of differences between the actual titles and the titles as listed on the website.
 In all episodes, the first words spoken by the dinosaurs or Harry are the title of the episode.

+All episodes were directed by Graham Ralph.